mariecreel/christianbook-code-challenge/readme.md

 a noticeable delay for the users who didn't get errors in response to their requests.

+When I tested 100000 users, I only tested for 100 rps, because the error rate and latency skyrocketed.
+For this test, the error rate was 83.6% and the average latency was 116.5 seconds, or a little below 2 minutes.
+From this poor performance, I expect that 1000000 users would result in a completely non-functional site.

 ## Time Spent in Development

 <span style="color:gray"><em>